-CUTTING OFF AN OCUME AND OFF THE AND CUTTING OFF/ BLOCKING AIRCRAFT: Impeding path of taxiing/towed aircraft (cut-off) or blocking path 4 with parked equipment, tugs, materials or vehicle/s including parking equipment/vehicle on or within the taxilane object-free area TAXILANE OR TAXIWAY VIOLATIONS: Not following Airport Traffic Control Tower or Seattle Ramp Tower 4 Instructions.
+CUTTING OFF/ BLOCKING AIRCRAFT : Impeding path of taxiing/towed aircraft (cut-off) or blocking path with parked equipment, tugs, materials or vehicle/s including parking equipment/vehicle on or within the taxilane object-free area 4 TAXILANE OR TAXIWAY VIOLATIONS: Not following Airport Traffic Control Tower or Seattle Ramp Tower Instructions.
 Driving a vehicle across a vehicle control line without proper authorization.
 Walking across a taxilane from one terminal to another.
 PARKING - SAFETY CONCERN: Parking in an area that limits emergency operations or creates a hazard to aircraft.
 This includes: Blocking of emergency exits, Fire Lanes, Aircraft Safety Envelope, aircraft parking area, Object Free Area.
-AIRCRAFT TOW TRAINING: Towing of Aircraft without the proper level of POS drivers training FAILURE TO REPORT AN ACCIDENT: Failure to report an accident to the Airport while remaining at the : scene FAILURE TO REPORT A FUEL SPILL: Failure to report a fuel spill - DISTRACTED DRIVING: Operating a vehicle while being distracted, talking on phone or texting while driving or otherwise not paying attention while driving. ' DRIVING - GENERAL UNSAFE DRIVING OR OPERATIONS: General unsafe driving, e.g. following too close, , driving under a wing of an aircraft, unsafe operations, etc. Failure to properly chock and set parking : brake/s of any parked, unattended or running, equipment, vehicle or wheeled apparatus, or while fueling aircraft.
+AIRCRAFT TOW TRAINING: Towing of Aircraft without the proper level of POS drivers training ĭ FAILURE TO REPORT AN ACCIDENT: Failure to report an accident to the Airport while remaining at the scene 표 FAILURE TO REPORT A FUEL SPILL: Failure to report a fuel spill SAFETY anting of other wise not paying attention wine arriving.
+RIVING/ DRIVING - GENERAL UNSAFE DRIVING OR OPERATIONS: General unsafe driving, e.g. following too close, driving under a wing of an aircraft, unsafe operations, etc. Failure to properly chock and set parking brake/s of any parked, unattended or running, equipment, vehicle or wheeled apparatus, or while fueling aircraft.
 Being involved in negatively contributing to an AOA vehicle accident.
-DRIVING UNSOUND OR UNSAFE EQUIPMENT: Operation of a vehicle that is in unsound or unsafe mechanical condition.
+DRI DRIVING UNSOUND OR UNSAFE EQUIPMENT: Operation of a vehicle that is in unsound or unsafe mechanical condition.
 Exceeding authorized tow limits or numbers (bag carts/dollies) / unsafe load.
 Allowing others to ride on vehicle/ tailgate or exceeding vehicle designed seating or storage capacity.
-3 SPEEDING: Excess of posted/marked or identified speed limits for operating location DRIVING WITHOUT A SEATBELT: Not using a seatbelt or other safety equipment on vehicle so equipped DRIVING - SHORTCUTTING OR FAILURE TO OBEY SIGNS/MARKINGS/YIELD, ETC: Failure to obey lawful signals of POS employee or comply with posted signs, markings, traffic signals including failure to obey STOP signs or driving the wrong way in a one-way lane.
+SPEEDING: Excess of posted/marked or identified speed limits for operating location DRIVING WITHOUT A SEATBELT: Not using a seatbelt or other safety equipment on vehicle so equipped 3 DRIVING - SHORTCUTTING OR FAILURE TO OBEY SIGNS/MARKINGS/YIELD, ETC: Failure to obey lawful signals of POS employee or comply with posted signs, markings, traffic signals including failure to obey STOP signs or driving the wrong way in a one-way lane.
 Failing to utilize (shortcutting) drive lanes or service roads; yield to thru traffic on service road or adhere to posted markings, signage, guidance or notices.
 Failure to give right-of-way to any emergency vehicles.
-GENERAL SAFETY VIOLATIONS: Unsafe violations of Port of Seattle Rules and Regulations or other acts 3 that may be deemed unsafe.
+GENERAL SAFETY VIOLATIONS: Unsafe violations of Port of Seattle Rules and Regulations or other acts that may be deemed unsafe.
 Contributing to an incident or accident.
 Including horseplay; e.g. activities not associated with work, improper riding of bikes, scooters, skates or others not authorized by POS.
 Improper use of baggage system or general unsafe acts.
+3